rachelmcallister1/Regex-Tutorial/gist.md

 ## Author

 This tutorial is explained by Rachel McAllister.
-To find more information from Rachel McAllister, please visit [here] (https://github.com/rachelmcallister1)
+To find more information from Rachel McAllister, please visit https://github.com/rachelmcallister1